Types of Projector and Uses

 Contrast Ratio

 Contrast ratio is the ratio between how bright your projector’s white image is compared to its black image.
-Although a higher contrast ratio is preferred for getting all of the detail from your images, it is worth noting that your projector should be bright enough to deal with ambient light so that the contrast ratio can end up visible and clear.
-Only a small amount of amblient light from fluorescent or LED lights as well as daylight from windows can render the contrast and brightness of your projector moot.
+Although a higher contrast ratio is necessary for displaying finer details, it’s worth noting that your projector should be bright enough to deal with ambient light so that the contrast ratio can end up visible and clear.
+Only a small amount of ambient light from fluorescent or LED lights as well as daylight from windows can render the contrast and brightness of your projector moot.
 Whether your projector has a ratio of 10000:1 or 1000:1 contrast, it won’t matter if you can’t see it in action due to ambient light making your projection fainter than normal.

 Refresh Rate